 The first thing you will need is a large enough container to place all your sensory items in.
-I t could be a basket or even a bowl.
-We have a few plastic storage bins and so I tend to reuse them for my daughter.
+It could be a basket or even a bowl.
+We have a few plastic storage bins so I tend to reuse them for my daughter.

 Once you have your container, you need to either shred red and green construction paper for the base or hit up your dollar store and grab a pack of Christmas shredded paper.
 The shredded paper will be your base.
 You want to place a layer thick enough to cover the entire base of the container that you will be using.

-Then you want to grab a few Christmas ornaments and other items that will appeal to as many senses as possible.
-The coloured paper addresses visual and if you have Christmas balls, especially the ones with different textures, as well as a few bells then you are on track.
+Then you want to grab a few Christmas ornaments and other items that appeal to as many senses as possible.
+The colored paper addresses visuals and if you have Christmas balls, especially the ones with different textures, as well as a few bells then you are on track.
 These items will stimulate auditory as well as tactic senses.